Never Been Marcused: Plot

 Serena and Dan wake up on the beach after a night of passion but Serena feels they should discuss what went wrong with their relationship before getting back together.
 However, they end up sharing a bus back to Manhattan and, after a large amount of provocative behaviour, making out in the rest room.

 Blair is throwing herself into a romance with Marcus on learning his true identity and tries to get his attention by organising a big, high class party at the Hudson with Dorota's help, asking Serena to invite Dan so he can talk football with Marcus.
 Marcus speaks with his stepmother, who turns out to be Catherine, Nate's older woman.
 Chuck, eager to drive a wedge between Blair and Marcus, befriends the lord and challenges him to a game of squash, where he learns Catherine always scares off Marcus' girlfriends.

 Nate learns from his mother that the federal prosecutors are planning to seize their assets.
 He confides in Vanessa and is humiliated to learn Chuck has sold his club in order to give the money to Anne.
 Rufus returns from his tour and admits to Vanessa he is considering going on another one, but ultimately chooses to stay at home with Dan and Jenny.

-Chuck takes Catherine to Blair's party, where Blair accidentally insults her before finding out who she is and Serena and Nate are shocked to realise their connection.
+Chuck takes Catherine to Blair's party, where Blair accidentally insults her before finding out who she is and Serena and Nate are shocked to realize their connection.
 Dan and Serena decide to give up on keeping apart and Nate sees them kiss and leave in an elevator.
 Nate tells Catherine about his family's money troubles.
 Blair walks in on them having sex in the library; Catherine tells Marcus that Blair has her approval and Blair makes it clear to Chuck that his plan failed.
 Nate cancels a meeting with Vanessa, unaware she was planning a romantic dinner, and Catherine gives him an envelope full of money before they drive off together.